-The drinking water supply for Kentucky American Water's Central Division is surface water from the Kentucky River and Jacobson Reservoir.
-The Kentucky River runs south of Lexington and through Owen County and Jacobson Reservoir is located in Fayette County.
+The drinking water supply for Kentucky American Water's Central Division is surface water from pools 3 and 9 of the Kentucky River as well as the Jacobson Reservoir.
+The Kentucky River passes south of Lexington then flows north past Owen County to the Ohio River.
+Jacobson Reservoir is located in southcentral Fayette County.
 This surface water provides the primary source of drinking water produced by our three water treatment plants.

-The Kentucky Division of Water approved a Source Water Assessment and Protection Plan for Kentucky American Water in 2003.
-The plan focuses on potential sources of contamination for the water supplies used by Kentucky American Water.
+The Kentucky Division of Water approved a Source Water Assessment and Protection Plan for Kentucky American Water.
+This plan focuses on potential sources of contamination for the water supplies used by Kentucky American Water.